Skip to main content

 In-Text Citations Included

-Get both the full reference and the in-text citation (Author, Year) format ready to copy.
+Get both the full reference and the in-text citation (Author, Year) format ready to paste into your paper.

 Harvard Citation Examples